Hythe, Alberta: Economy

 The economy of Hythe and area is driven by agriculture, forestry and oil and gas.

 Arts and culture

 Hythe hosts an annual agricultural fair and celebrates an annual South Peace Centennial Museum Day.

 Attractions

 Recreational amenities in Hythe include a hockey arena, a curling rink and ball diamonds.
-It also has an outdoor swimming pool and is home to the Hythe Motor Speedway, which operates annually between May and September.
+It also has a bowling alley and was home to the Hythe Motor Speedway, which used to operate annually between May and September.

 Education

 Hythe Regional School, operated by Peace Wapiti School Division No. 76, offers kindergarten through grade nine schooling to children of Hythe and nearby communities.
 After junior high, local senior high students attend Beaverlodge Regional High School in the nearby Town of Beaverlodge, which is located 16 km to the southeast.